AndrewJByrne/andrewjbyrne.github.io/_posts/2014-3-3-Hello-World.md

 I found myself spinning on a problem recently trying to authenticate a Xamarin Forms app I am building.
 I should have heeded Mr. Nabakov's wise words because, as you will find out and as is usually the case, this was user error on my behalf.

 # The Situation #
 My app uses Azure Mobile App services on the backend to store data in a table.
 Up until now, while playing around on my dev box, I've been storing everything anonymously.
 By storing records without a user identity at this point, I'm obviously not mapping data back to a particular user.
-In early stages of my prototyping I ignore goals such as world domination and test out ideas as simply as possible.
+In the early stages of my prototyping I ignore goals such as world domination and test out ideas as simply as possible.
 That is the rapid phase of my work and I quickly moved on to actually considering that more than one person may indeed use this gem of an app some day.
 Long story short, I want to introduce some form of user identity to make sure users only get access to their own data.
 This is where user authentication comes in.

-[Mention Azure Portal, App registration piortal and following instructions]
+ With Azure App App Services, many different providers are supported including Azure Active Directory, Facebook, Google and Twitter.
+For this app, I chose to Microsoft Account as the authentication provider.
+This means that anyone with a Microsoft account can log into my app from a device and the app will have a unique identifier for that authenticated user.
+The Azure documentation walks you through setting up authentication and I followed the instructions given in the article [How to configure your App Service application to use Microsoft Account login](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-microsoft-authentication)

 [With auth setup on both the backend and client side, I took my app for a spin]